aiperigarcia/personalExpress/README.md

 ## Goal:

-Create an app where users can post quotes from cartoon Frozen, see what Olaf would response to quotes and delete quote.
+Create an app where users can post quotes from cartoon Frozen, see what Olaf would response to quote and delete quote.

 ![olaf](public/read.png)